Mostly Cloudy With a High Near 16

 Friday

-Mostly sunny, with a high near 26.
-West southwest wind 3 to 5 mph.
+Mostly sunny, with a high near 24.
+Wind chill values as low as -15.
+Southwest wind around 5 mph.

 Friday Night

-Partly cloudy, with a low around 0.
-Southwest wind around 6 mph.
+Mostly cloudy, with a low around -1.
+Calm wind becoming west southwest around 5 mph after midnight.

 Saturday